operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 subscription.operators.coreos.com/my-prometheus created
 ```

-This Operator will be installed in the "operators" namespace and will be usable from all namespaces in the cluster.
+Note: This Operator will be installed in the "operators" namespace and will be usable from all namespaces in the cluster.

-- After Operator installation, verify that your operator got successfully installed by executing the below command :
+- Execute below command to verify that your operator has been installed successfully.

 ```execute
 kubectl get csv -n operators
 ```

-You will see a similar Output as below:
+You will see a similar output as below:

 ```
 NAME                        DISPLAY               VERSION   REPLACES                    PHASE prometheusoperator.0.37.0   Prometheus Operator   0.37.0    prometheusoperator.0.32.0   Succeeded
 ```

-Note:Please wait till PHASE status will be "Succeeded" and then proceed further.
+Note: Please wait for the PHASE status to be "Succeeded", then proceed.

-From above output, once operator is successfully installed, **PHASE** will be as "Succeeded"
+In the above output, PHASE status "Succeeded" shows that the operator has been successfully installed.

-- Check the Pods status using below command:
+- Check the Pods status using below command.

 ```execute
 kubectl get pods -n operators
 ```

-You will see a similar Output as below:
+You will see a similar output as below:

 ```
 NAME                                   READY   STATUS    RESTARTS   AGE